Text Size: A A A

 Sick days can happen at any time.
 But if you have diabetes and become sick, it can be very challenging.
 Most illnesses will cause your blood sugars to rise.
 This is because your body tries to fight illness by releasing hormones from your liver which release glucose.
 As a result, your blood glucose rises, sometimes to dangerously high levels.
 Therefore, it is important to have a plan to manage sick days so you are prepared ahead of time.

-The following tips offer some general guidance.
+The following are some links to offer some general guidance:

-5. Ask for help.
+Ask for Help

 It can be difficult to manage your diabetes on your own when you are sick.
 Let a family member or friend know that you are sick and ask them to check in on you regularly.
 Be sure someone knows how to test your blood glucose and give your insulin if you need help when you are unwell.